Short Bowel Syndrome in Children

 - Problems with digested food moving through the intestines

 Later in childhood, there are other common causes of short bowel syndrome.
-These can include inflammation of the lining of the digestive tract (Crohn’s disease) and intestinal trauma.
+These can include inflammation of the lining of the digestive tract (Crohn’s disease) and injury to the intestines.

 Which children are at risk for short bowel syndrome?

-Your child is at greater risk for short bowel syndrome if your child has certain health issues.
-These include necrotizing enterocolitis.
+Your child is at greater risk for short bowel syndrome if they have certain health issues.
+These include:

 What are the symptoms of short bowel syndrome in a child?